Polynomial dynamics and local analysis of small and grand orbits: Introduction

 We call a curve $\mathcal{C} \subset \mathbb{A}^2$ special if it is a component of curve defined by $f^{\circ n}(X)- f^{\circ n}(Y) = 0$ for some $n \geq 0 $ or if $\mathcal{C}$ is of the form $\{\beta\} \times \mathbb{A}^1$ or $\mathbb{A}^1\times \{\beta\} $ for some $\beta \in \mathcal{S}_\alpha$.

-It is also possible to put our results in the more classical context of unlikely intersections.
+It is also possible to put Theorem 1 in the more classical context of unlikely intersections.
 More precisely we define the set of special subvarieties $\text{Sp}_f$ of $\mathbb{A}^3$ with coordinates $(X_1,X_2,X_3)$ to be Boolean combinations of varieties defined by

 Theorem \ref{thm} implies that for $\alpha$ that is not pre-periodic under $f$ and $f$ non-exceptional, the intersection

 is finite unless $\mathcal{C}\times \{\alpha\}$ is contained in a special subvariety of positive codimension. \\